Symfomany/cinhetic/README.md

 * Add service with Service Container
 * Implement payment solution in bundle
 * Upload image in entity with Imagine library
+* Embed form with Medias Videos for Movies (use Essence to display movies)